j1-aggie/Pandas-Challenge/README.md

 I was asked to analyze the district-wide standardized test results.
 I was given access to every student's math and reading scores, as well as various information on the schools they attend.
 My responsibility was to aggregate the data to and showcase obvious trends in school performance.

-Your final report should After gather all the data for the project the data was then analyzed to include each of the following:
+After gathering all the data for the project the data was then analyzed to include each of the following:

 District Summary